Offline Multi-agent Reinforcement Learning via Sequential Score Decomposition: Computational Resources

 For \texttt{MaMuJoCo} and \texttt{MPE} experiments, we utilized a single NVIDIA Geforce RTX 3090 graphics processing unit (GPU).
-Running OMSD took 10 hours for 2 agent halfcheetah environments and 1 hour for MPE tasks respectively.
-Note that the training time of OMSD contains two stages, 10 hours for pretraining diffusion models and 12 hours for training the MARL policies.
-For bandit experiments, it takes 10 minutes for each algorithm.
+For the most complex \texttt{MaMuJoCo} task, training IQL takes 6-10 hours, training the diffusion model for each agent takes 4-6 hours, and training the OMSD policy update only takes 1-2 hours to converge.
+For the simpler tasks such as MPE and bandit, each module only takes 1 hour and 10 minutes respectively.
 Since the sequential diffusion model for each agent can be trained in parallel using the data from the dataset, multiple pretraining models can be initiated in parallel to avoid the training time increasing linearly with the number of agents.